stjordanis/rust-lib/README.md

 This repository contains the rust libraries that are used to develop Enso.
 These are published to [crates.io](https://crates.io).

-### Releases

-Releases are made for the individual libraries in this repository and are made available on [crates.io](https://crates.io).
-Each release must correspond to a _tag_ in the repository using the following format: `libname-version` where:

-- `libname` is the name of the library (as it is imported).
-- `version` is the version string using the [semver](https://semver.org/) version scheme.

 ### Contributing to This Repository

 Enso is a community-driven open source project which is and will always be open